Optimal hypersurface decision trees: Algorithms

 \subsubsection{Prefix-closed filtering for nested combinations}

-Before incorporating $\mathit{update}_{\text{arMat}}$ into the definition of $\mathit{nestedCombs}\left(K,G\right)$, we first address the problem of eliminating configurations that contain a pair of crossed hyperplanes.
-According to Lemma (\ref{lem: crossed-hyperplane and ancestry relation matrix}), one approach is to check whether the symmetric elements with respect to the main diagonal of the ancestry relation matrix $\boldsymbol{K}$ contain a pair of zeros, i.e., $K_{i,j}=K_{j,i}=0$.
-However, this method only removes configurations \textbf{after} applying $\mathit{update}_{\text{arMat}}$\LyXZeroWidthSpace , which wastes computational resources by updating configurations that would ultimately be invalid.
+After the process of computing ancestry relation matrix in the definition of $\mathit{nestedCombs}\left(K,G\right)$, we then address the problem of eliminating rule combinations that contains a pair of CHs during the generation process of $\mathit{nestedCombs}\left(K,G\right)$.
+According to Lemma (\ref{lem: crossed-hyperplane and ancestry relation matrix}), one approach is to check whether every symmetric elements with respect to the main diagonal of the ancestry relation matrix $\boldsymbol{A}$ contain a pair of zeros, i.e., $K_{i,j}=K_{j,i}=0$.

-To resolve this, we introduce a prefix-closed filtering process \emph{over combinations}.
-While conceptually similar to the prefix-closed filtering defined over tree datatypes in Part I, this version is tailored for nested combinations.
-It allows the post-hoc filtering to be \emph{fused directly into the incremental generation process} of $\mathit{nestedCombs}\left(K,G\right)$, enabling the identification of crossed hyperplanes before partial configurations are extended to full ones.
-This provides an efficient solution for constructing a crossed-hyperplane-free nested combination generator.
+However, this process has two limitations, first: this method can only be applied after we have a complete ancestry relation matrix $\boldsymbol{A}$ which waste computation to generate configurations that are invalid (contains CHs).
+Second, suppose $p_{\text{crs}}$ has a complexity of $O\left(t\right)$, check every symmetric elements along the diagonal of the ancestry relation matrix has a size of $O\left(K^{2}\right)$, this incurs a total computation of $O\left(K^{2}\times t\right)$ .

-Specifically, when the generator is defined sequentially, the following filter fusion theorem applies. \begin{thm} Filter fusion theorem. \emph{Let a sequential generator $\mathit{gen}$ be defined recursively as:
+To resolve this, we introduce a prefix-closed filtering process.
+It allows the post-hoc filtering to be \emph{fused directly into the incremental generation process} of $\mathit{nestedCombs}\left(K,G\right)$, enabling the identification of CHs before partial configurations are extended to full ones.
+This provides an efficient solution for constructing a CH-free nested combination generator.
+Specifically, when we have a generator function, such as $\mathit{nestedCombs}\left(K,G\right)$, defined sequentially consume one data item in each recursive process, we have the following filter fusion theorem applies. \begin{theorem} Filter fusion theorem. \emph{Let a sequential generator $\mathit{gen}$ be defined recursively as:

 and consider a post-hoc filtering process.
 Then $\mathit{filtgen}_{q}=\mathit{filter}_{p}\circ\mathit{gen}$ can be }fused into a single program\emph{ defined as:}

 \emph{

 provided that the fusion condition holds: